ACCOUNTING AT CORNELL FAQS

-You must pass (score 75 or higher on) the Uniform CPA Examination.
+You must pass (score 75+) on the Uniform CPA Examination

-This examination is a computerized test consisting of four parts taken separately:
+The examination consists of four parts taken separately:

-You must pass all parts of the exam within 18 months.
-Although you need 150 credits to be licensed, in NYS, you only need 120 credits to sit for the exam (this rule varies by state).
+You must pass all parts within 18 months.
+In NYS, only 120 credits are needed to sit for the exam (varies by state).

-Many of these rules are the same across states, but some differ slightly (credit hours needed in certain areas, how many credits you need to sit for the exam, etc.), so if you aren't looking to get certified in NYS, check with your state's board of accountancy.
+Many of these rules are the same across states, but some differ slightly (credit hours needed in certain academic areas, how many credits you need to sit for the exam, etc.), so if you aren't looking to get certified in NYS, check with your state's board of accountancy.
 Click your state below for more information!

 Do I have to take all of my accounting courses at Cornell?

 Nope!
 You can take them at any accredited institution.
 Summer classes, transfer credits from another school, classes taken during the school year at another school, online courses - they all can count.